Archaeoastronomy: Ethnographies

 As well as the materials left by peoples themselves, there are also the reports of other who have encountered them.
 The historical records of the Conquistadores are a rich source of information about the pre-Columbian Americans.
 Ethnographers also provide material about many other peoples.

-Aveni uses the importance of zenith passages as an example of the importance of ethnography.
+Anthony Aveni uses the importance of zenith passages as an example of the importance of ethnography.
 For peoples living between the tropics of Cancer and Capricorn there are two days of the year when the noon Sun passes directly overhead and casts no shadow.
 In parts of Mesoamerica this was considered a significant day as it would herald the arrival of rains, and so play a part in the cycle of agriculture.
 This knowledge is still considered important amongst Mayan Indians living in Central America today.
 The ethnographic records suggested to archaeoastronomers that this day may have been important to the ancient Mayans.
 There are also shafts known as 'zenith tubes' which illuminate subterranean rooms when the Sun passes overhead found at places like Monte Albán and Xochicalco.
 It is only through the ethnography that we can speculate that the timing of the illumination was considered important in Mayan society.
 Alignments to the sunrise and sunset on the day of the zenith passage have been claimed to exist at several sites.
 However, it has been shown that, since there are very few orientations that can be related to these phenomena, they likely have different explanations.

 Ethnographies also caution against over-interpretation of sites.
 At a site in Chaco Canyon can be found a pictograph with a star, crescent and hand.
 It has been argued by some astronomers that this is a record of the 1054 Supernova.
 However recent reexaminations of related 'supernova petroglyphs' raises questions about such sites in general.
 Cotte and Ruggles used the Supernova petroglyph as an example of a completely refuted site and anthropological evidence suggests other interpretations.
 The Zuni people, who claim a strong ancestral affiliation with Chaco, marked their sun-watching station with a crescent, star, hand and sundisc, similar to those found at the Chaco site.

 Ethnoastronomy is also an important field outside of the Americas.
 For example, anthropological work with Aboriginal Australians is producing much information about their Indigenous astronomies and about their interaction with the modern world.